Videos are to marketing campaigns what a catalyst is to chemical reactions - a performance booster.

 Properties of the video

 There are four important properties or characteristics of videos that you must remember before embedding them in an email; length, file size, quality, and number.
+This is also something you can achieve with the help of a video editing software.

 To begin with, let’s talk about the length of the video.
 Try to keep the video short and precise, so your readers don’t get bored and leave the page.